BN - Benefits Administration Process Overview

 1. Determines Population by Assigning the Event to a Benefit Schedule:

 Different Ben Admin schedules will be created for different purposes.
 For example, there will a different Event Schedule for Open Enrollment (ABE) versus every day Event Maintenance.
 The types of Events (BN - List of Benefit Events.) are tied to specific schedules so Ben Admin knows which Events to process.
 (BN - List of Benefit Schedules.)
-When you are running Ben Admin ad hoc using On Demand Event Maintenance - you designate the population by entering the employee's Empl_ID.
+When you are running Ben Admin ad hoc using On Demand Event Maintenance - you designate the population by entering the employee's Empl_ID number.

 Once Ben Admin has assigned the Benefit Schedule, it picks up all Open Events within that Schedule in date and priority order.
 Events that are Closed, Voided, or Disconnected will be ignored.